luker983/tokyowesterns-ctf-2020/tamarin/README.md

 ### Emulation

 `7z x Tamarin.7z` extracts the only provided file: `Tamarin.apk`.
 Usually importing an APK into Android Studio and running it in an emulator is no problem, but in this case it required some extra steps.
-Attempting to run it resulted in this error:
+Attempting to run it resulted in this message:

 <div align="center"><img src="images/abi.png"></div>

-Stack Overflow question https://stackoverflow.com/q/24572052 addresses this.
+This question on Stack Overflow addresses the error: https://stackoverflow.com/q/24572052.
 We need to create a new emulator with the ABI `armeabi-v7a`.
 Unfortunately, using this ABI on an x86 host is incredibly slow.
 I couldn't get the emulator to boot in a reasonable amount of time and the app was not usable.

 After doing some digging, I found this post: https://android-developers.googleblog.com/2020/03/run-arm-apps-on-android-emulator.html